-- 5-020.2 All improvements must be designed and installed to provide for a logical inter-connected system of infrastructure and to create continuity of improvements that will facilitate land development on adjacent properties. - 5-020.3 If a developer files a final plat for only a portion of a development for which a preliminary subdivision plat was approved, the infrastructure and improvements required to be constructed, installed, and maintained are those improvements that the [insert official] or county engineer reasonably deems necessary to serve the lots shown on the final plat. - 5-020.4 Upon installation and construction of all required infrastructure and improvements, the developer may seek acceptance of improvements to be dedicated to the public by submitting to the [insert official] or county engineer the required number of as-built or record plans.
-In addition, the developer must provide a statement signed by a registered engineer indicating that all required improvements have been installed and constructed in accordance with the submitted as-built or record plans. - 5-020.5 Unless otherwise expressly stated, the developer is responsible for maintenance of all required infrastructure and improvements, including rights-of-way, to the standards of these regulations until the city or county, another unit of government, a property owners association, or other legal entity assumes formal, legal responsibility for maintenance of the infrastructure and improvements (see 5-200).
-Final plats must include the developer's signed acknowledgement of this maintenance responsibility.
+- 5-020.2 All improvements must be designed and installed to provide for a logical interconnected system of infrastructure and to create continuity of improvements that will facilitate land development on adjacent properties. - 5-020.3 If a developer files a final plat for only a portion of a development for which a preliminary subdivision plat was approved, the infrastructure and improvements required to be constructed, installed, and maintained are those improvements that the [insert official]city or county engineer reasonably deems necessary to serve the lots shown on the final plat. - 5-020.4 Upon installation and construction of all required infrastructure and improvements, theA developer may seek formal acceptance of improvements to be dedicated to the public by submitting to after all the following have occurred: - A. The developer has submitted all required record plans for such improvements to the [insert official]city or county engineer the required number of as built; - B. The city or record plans.
+In addition, the developer must provide a statement signed by a registered engineer indicatingcounty has conducted field inspections to ensure that all required improvements have been are installed and constructed in accordance with the submitted as-built or record plans; and